greg-dev/smo3-bcast-recorder/README.md

 3. Open console and go into the directory where you unpacked the files.
 4. Install all dependencies by running `npm install` in the same directory as `index.js` is.
 5. Install [rtmpdump](http://rtmpdump.mplayerhq.hu/).
+6. Copy the `favorites.example.js` file, rename it to `favorites.js`
+and fill it with logins of the broadcasters you want have automatically recorded in the `watch mode`.

 ## Running
 1. Open console and go into the directory where you unpacked the files.